This document covers specific concerns which must be taken into account by administrators when upgrading pfSense® software from an older version.

 /conf/deprecated_load_balancer.xmlfor reference when converting to an alternate solution, such as HAProxy (HAProxy package).

 PHP was migrated from PHP 7.2 to PHP 7.4.
 A number of PHP errors were fixed along the way but certain combinations of configuration parameters may result in further errors.
-Note any problems on the Netgate Forum or the pfSense subreddit, and if possible, try to include relevant portions of
+Note any problems on the Netgate Forum, and if possible, try to include relevant portions of

 config.xmlwith personal data removed.

 Due to the significant nature of the changes in this version of pfSense software, warnings and error messages, particularly from PHP and package updates, are likely to occur during the upgrade process.
 These errors are primarily seen on the console as the upgrade is applied, but may appear in a crash report once the upgrade completes.
 In nearly all cases these errors are a harmless side effect of the changes between FreeBSD 11.2 and 12.x and between PHP 7.2 and PHP 7.4.

 See the FreeBSD 12 Release Notes for information on deprecated hardware drivers that may impact firewalls upgrading to pfSense version 2.5.0.
 Some of these were renamed or folded into other drivers, others have been removed, and more are slated for removal in FreeBSD 13 in the future.

 OpenSSL was upgraded to 1.1.1a as a part of upgrading to FreeBSD 12.0, this will impact all packages which depend on OpenSSL, especially those not obtained from Netgate.
 Be aware that this will require obtaining new versions of such packages after the upgrade.

 pfSense-upgradeversion 0.70 or later.
 Most installations will automatically pick up the new version and upgrade normally.
 If this does not happen automatically and the upgrade to version 2.4.5-p1 is not offered, use the following procedure: